acorus-networks/juniper-automation-labs/README.md

 # Labs

 ### Step 1 : Add a new user on all network devices

+In this lab we'll show how to create and deploy new users on a group of network devices.

+It a good practice to update allowed users/password on a regular basis.

+Automation comes really handy when the number of managed devices increase.

+For this lab we'll also use Ansible vault feature to store these confidential informations.

 #### Create a new user locally on VQFX1 to generate user HASH